TEAMS

 Implementation:

-• Teams are created to work together on team quizzes and workbook activities only, not group projects.
+Teams are created to work together on team quizzes and workbook activities only, not group projects outside of class.
 Most team activities should be low stakes and low pressure learning opportunities, including team quizzes.